The role of productivity is important

 The successful economic performance of an enterprise is a prerequisite for the growth and security of its employees.
 The role of productivity, therefore, assumes great importance.

-Improving productivity has always been a live issue for managements.
-As the profitability of an organization mostly depends on improvement in productivity, therefore, managers are always striving to find ways for achieving the target of improved productivity.
+Improving productivity has always been a live issue for management.
+As the profitability of an organization mostly depends on improvement in productivity.
+Therefore, managers are always striving to find ways for achieving the target of improved productivity.

 Productivity is usually defined mechanically, as the ratio between input and the output.
 But, it is, in fact, an organizational challenge encompassing the human, cultural, technological and moral aspects.
-It is an all-out effort in every sphere of activity of the organization towards achieving the target of most efficient management of all the available resources.
+It is an all-out effort in every sphere of activity of the organization.
+An effort towards achieving the target of most efficient management of all the available resources.

 “Money”, ‘Machine”, “Material” and “Method” all have their share of importance for increasing productivity but, it is “Man” i.e. the human resource which dominates the show.
 No amount of money, technological ingenuity or work innovation will do the trick.
 Unless the most vital resource, i.e. the human resource is ready to rise to the occasion there is no chance of meeting this challenge.
 Undue emphasis on engineering aspects may affect the esprit de corps and culture of the Organization.
 Thus the human resource of the organization should form the focal point for any movement towards increasing productivity.

 Management must set very high-performance standards for its own work if it warns its workforce to follow suit.
-Management inefficiencies in the form of ill planning, inadequate safety arrangements, worn out equipment, irregular supply of raw material, inability to take a decision at the right time result in the management becoming a target of ridicule and affect the morale of employees.
-Management should make sure smooth and hazard-free operations if it wants to prove its credentials before the employees.
+Inefficiencies in the form of ill planning, inadequate safety arrangements, worn out equipment, irregular supply of raw material, inability to take a decision at the right time result in the management becoming a target of ridicule and affect the morale of employees.
+The top team should make sure smooth and hazard-free operations if it wants to prove its credentials before the employees.

 Productivity is often confused merely with more work by the workforce.
 However, it relates more to better planning than the squeezing of the workforce to the last limit.
 It represents an improvement in the working qualities of employees by innovations in planning and organizing the available resources.
 Improving performance is more a result of intelligent planning and effective implementation than the extra sweating of the workers.
 The efficiency of the workers cannot be increased by overburdening them with work, but by reorganizing their work in such a way that they are able to apply their skills in the most effective manner.